vincentiroleh/reminder-cron/README.md

 # Cron Job

-Send an sms every minute to your email to remind you to code
+Send an email every minute to your email to remind you to code